 NBA Insider Reveals Bold Take on Cavaliers' Potential Trade Target

-There's been so much smoke surrounding Darius Garland's future with the Cleveland Cavaliers that there might be some fire behind it.
+There's been so much smoke surrounding Darius Garland's future with the Cleveland Cavaliers that there might be some fire behind all of it.

 For the second offseason in a row after a painful second round exit, Garland has been the center of trade discussions and although it's been reported the Cavaliers aren't actively looking to trade Garland, Cleveland might have become more open to trade offers than they might have in the past.